LugePaul/helix.go/README.md

   <summary>Logging</summary>

-  Logs are automatically enriched with the trace and `event.Event` from the context, ensuring immediate correlation in your log aggregation system.
+  Logs are automatically enriched with the trace and `event.Event` from the context, ensuring immediate correlation between logs and traces across all services.

   ```go
   import (